ijoshsmith/sustainable-coding/README.md

 Suppose you need to write a method that modifies a customer's `Priority` based on a `Status` field.
 - Poor name: `makeCustomerPriorityMatchStatus()`
 - Good name: `adjustCustomerPriorityBasedOnStatus()`
 - Rationale: The customer's `Priority` and `Status` fields are related but not equivalent or *matching*.
-Therefore, the verb *match* is inappropriate and misleading.
+Therefore, the verb "match" is inappropriate and misleading.

 ###Avoid creating junk drawers
 ![Junk drawer](images/junk-drawer.png)